Safety Tips To Sell American Art Online: Keep Away From Art Scams

 A tight timeline

 When the sender claims they need the art quickly or they badger you into a deadline that makes you uncomfortable.
 They want it shipped before you find out that the purchase is fraudulent.
 Valid American art buyers, usually are flexible and understand the length of time you set to ship or complete the artwork, as long as you are communicating that they are willing to wait.

 Something Doesn’t Add Up

-Take some time to do some research, trust your gut and see if the request is real.
+Take some time to do some research, trust your gut and see if the request is real or not.
 Don’t let your excitement cloud your judgement.
 If the pieces names are not included with the details or wants to buy a piece that is sold, these are all alarming reasons for a fishy email.

 A Request for Cashier’s Check or Bank Information

 Never give out personal information such as bank or credit card information as this is a sure-fire way to set yourself up for identity fraud.
 In such scams, a cashier’s check will almost certainly be fake.
 Never wire them the money back, if the scammer has taken your artwork and ‘overpaid’ by accident.